curiouslearning/TinkrTeam/README.md

 9|LX PQRTale SManager9| This script has the functionally similar to the Smanager 7 16|LX PQRTale SManager16|
 18|LX PQRTale SManager18|

+**this section details ll be modified in next sprint due to user story #250.

 ## Data Collection
 #### Files Used: